BenoitFaure/MedGemma_DeepMind/README.md

 ## Key Contributions

 - **Automated Edema Segmentation**: Leverages a custom-trained nnU-Net model to accurately identify and segment ARIA-E regions in FLAIR MRI scans.
-- **Longitudinal MRI Comparison**: Generates reports comparing a patient's current and previous MRI scans to track edema evolution.
+- **Patient Reports**: Generates reports comparing a patient's current and previous MRI scans to track edema evolution.
+- **Fine-tuned MedGemma**: Adapted to MRI sequences of both healthy and affected brains to interpret scans and identify the most damaged regions.
+This enhances the quality and precision of the generated report.
+Available on [Hugging Face](https://huggingface.co/axel-darmouni/medgemma-4b-it-sft-lora-brain-regions)
-- **LLM-Refined Reports**: Uses a fine-tuned MedGemma model to produce clear, clinically relevant, and easy-to-understand narrative reports.
+- **LLM-Refined Reports**: Uses a MedGemma-4b model to produce clear, clinically relevant, and easy-to-understand narrative reports.
 - **Up-to-Date RAG Knowledge Base**: Integrates a RAG system with MedGemma, providing access to the latest research papers on anti-amyloid therapies and ARIA.
 - **Automated Knowledge Updates**: A cloud-based pipeline continuously ingests and processes new scientific literature into the RAG database.
-- **Interactive Chatbot**: Allows clinicians to ask complex questions and receive evidence-based answers from the RAG-powered MedGemma.
+- **Interactive Chatbot**: Allows clinicians to ask complex questions and receive evidence-based answers from the RAG-powered MedGemma-27b.
 - **Integrated Clinical Workflow**: A user-friendly frontend application that brings all functionalities together to support clinical decision-making.